-Note: This post is a free primer from a detailed report which can be requested or customized from here.
+Note: The free primer of this detailed report can be requested from here.

 Longer shelf life and food quality are some consumer needs today that have led to the development of food packaging technologies in an era where a zero carbon footprint is the need of the hour to ensure a safer place to live in for our generations to come.
 It is therefore quintessential today to make consumption of natural resources and sustainability, go hand in hand in order to maintain the ecological balance.
 The way forward for market growth, collaborations, strategies and innovations in the field is majorly to focus on biodegradable, compostable, recyclable, reusable innovations that are earth-friendly and zero waste generators.
-The sustainable packaging market size is predicted to succeed in around US$ 255 Billion by 2026 and is anticipated to grow at a CAGR of around 7% in revenue from 2019 to 2026.
-This technology analysis report delivers information on sustainable flexible/ wrapping packaging, problem an array of industries it serves, key players in the sustainable packaging industry, top packaging suppliers, an overview of some key regulatory authorities along with market analysis of the global market trends across various sustainable packaging types.
+The sustainable packaging market size is predicted to succeed at around USD 268.2 billion by 2025 and is anticipated to grow at a CAGR of around 6% from 2018 to 2025.
+This technology analysis report delivers information on sustainable flexible/ wrapping packaging, problem-solution analysis for an array of industries it serves, key players in the sustainable packaging industry, top packaging suppliers, an overview of some key regulatory authorities along with market analysis of the global market trends across various sustainable packaging types.

 What sort of sustainable packaging is emerging and what is the current state of innovation?